South Dakota Attorney General Charged in Fatal Car Crash

 While the attorney general’s car was less than 100 feet from the body, and lights from four businesses glowed all night, neither Ravnsborg nor Volek spotted the body.
 Volek, who also has refused to speak to the media, did not administer a test for alcohol use on the attorney general, whom he had met previously.

 Instead, the sheriff provided Ravnsborg with his own private vehicle and the attorney general left the scene and drove on to Pierre.
-A tow truck was called to remove the damaged car; once again, Boever’s body was undiscovered.
+A tow truck was called to remove the damaged car; once again, Boever’s body was undiscovered, and on Thursday, Sovell said both Ravsnborg and Sheriff Volek walked past the body but simply did not see it.

-The next morning, Ravnsborg returned to Highmore, driving in tandem with Tim Bormann, his chief of staff, to return Sheriff Volek’s car.
+The morning after the crash, Ravnsborg returned to Highmore, driving in tandem with Tim Bormann, his chief of staff, to return Sheriff Volek’s car.
 The attorney general drove by the crash scene and, amazingly enough, he was the one to discover the body.
 He then drove to Volek’s home to notify the sheriff.

 The crash scene was investigated by the South Dakota Highway Patrol, which is under the control of the Department of Public Safety, not the attorney general.
 The North Dakota Bureau of Criminal Investigation was brought into assist, since the equivalent agency in South Dakota does report to Ravnsborg.